pvlbzn/Today/Jun25/python_imports.md

 If `foo` imported from the `module` directory, the import statement looks like `from module_1 import foo` because `module_1` is stored in the `module`.
 Import statement in the `foo`, to import the `bar`, is `from module_2 import bar` because of the previous reason.

+#### __init__.py
+These files required to make Python treat the directories as containing packages.
+The point is again, namespacing.
+If directories will be automatically threated as packages, directory like os will shadow the python's standard os package.